constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/problem_statement.md

 {:#research_question}

-Building on the proposal and the related work of [](#litterature_review), I formalize my the research questions and hypotheses below:
+Building on the proposal and the related work of [](#litterature_review), I formalize my research questions and hypotheses below:

 - **Question 1**: Can we achieve better query result completeness and lower query execution time in the context of LTQP by making multiple SPARQL query engines collaborate?